Homes and Other Buildings consume too Much energy and are uncomfortable

 Roofs and Attics

 The key job of a roof is to keep water out.

-But it should also be energy efficient, which means that the roof should also keep the heat out of our homes.
+But it should also be low-energy, which means that the roof should also keep the heat out of our homes.
 Yes: keep the heat out… even in cold climates.

 Roofs can’t ever be a significant source of useful heat gains.

 Walls need insulation.
 Without it, heat will flow to the outside through the materials they are made from.
 Wood, steel, concrete and other construction materials do not impede heat flow.
 That's why homes with thick solid wood or solid masonry walls can be so uncomfortable.

 When building or renovating a home, when it comes to floors, people generally think of floor coverings or radiant floor heating…

 Even if there are many people complaining that their floors are uncomfortable and cold, most homeowners and builders do not recognize the importance of floors for low-energy consumption, and they end up with homes that are expensive to heat and cool.

 Many basements are a source of problems.
 If you are building a new home, consider another type of foundation in soils with poor drainage and high water tables, or in areas that have a high risk of flooding.
 And avoid crawlspaces; they are too prone to problems.